Learning about Lung Cancer

 Understanding Lung Cancer

-Lung cancer, the second most common type of cancer, is the leading cause of cancer deaths for men and women in the United States.
+Lung cancer is the second most common type of cancer.
 Diagnosis and treatment of the disease can be tricky since symptoms often don’t appear until the cancer has spread.

 An initial symptom, for example, could be as serious as a seizure if the lung cancer has already spread to the brain.
 But other symptoms can include increased coughing, chest pain, unexplained weight loss, shortness of breath, wheezing, losing your voice or persistent infections like bronchitis or pneumonia.